 Broadcast domain : A logical division of networks that all nodes can reach eachother at data link layer(layer 2).
 Example: Switches are one broadcast domain.
 Because without any restriction, if one node sends something from one port, all other ports receive it.
 Routers’ each port is one broadcast domain.

 Let’s return our main lesson again.
 VLANs (Virtual Local Area Networks) help you to build new child broadcast domains in one switch or in one broadcast domain.
-After configuring VLANs, each VLAN become a single broadcast domain and without routing, there is no communication between VLANs.
+After Configuring VLANs, each VLAN become a single broadcast domain and without routing, there is no communication between Virtual LANs.

-There are also collision domains in the VLANs again.
-Each VLAN has collision domain as the number of their assigned ports.
+There are also Collision Domains in the Virtual LANs again.
+Each VLAN has Collision Domain as the number of their assigned ports.

 Here, VLANs (Virtual Local Area Networks) can be thinked like small switches in the main switch.

 By default Native VLAN is VLAN 1.
-All untagged frames are member of this VLAN.
+By default, all untagged frames are member of it.
 This Native VLAN can be changed by a trunk port.
-For example, one trunk’s native VLAN can be VLAN 5.
-And all the untagged and VLAN 5 tagged frames are belong to that Native VLAN, VLAN 5.
-Here the important point is, each end of the connection must be configured with the same Native VLAN.
+For example, think about that, one trunk’s Native VLAN is VLAN 5.
+Here, all the untagged and VLAN 5 tagged frames are belong to that VLAN 5.
+Here the important point is, each end of the connection must be configured with the same configuration.

 ISL trunks does not support the Native VLAN and untagged frames.
-But dot1.q trunks support Native VLAN and untagged frames.
+But dot1.q trunks supports.

-Native VLAN is a security risk at the same time.
+On the other hand, Native VLAN is a security risk.
 To avoid this risk, Native VLAN can be assigned to an unused port or disabled port.
 You can also make the trunk ports to tag the Native VLAN.